-Most wildlife will still be hibernating, but you may spot early bumblebees or hedgehogs that have emerged early in mild weather.
+Most garden wildlife is still be hibernating in February, but you may spot early bumblebees or hedgehogs that have emerged early in mild weather.
 They will have gone without food for months, and will be hungry.

 Leave food for hedgehogs

 Wildlife gardening jobs – leaving out food for hedgehogs

 Leave out water and meat-based dog or cat food for hedgehogs that have come out of hibernation early in mild weather, as they’ll be hungry.
 Leave the food out from dusk and cover or discard any that’s left first thing in the morning to prevent flies from laying their eggs in it.

 Cleaning out a bird nest box with boiling water